aqeelparpia/Angular-MehdiAlis-Website/README.md

 # MyApp
-This Project is currently being hosted on (https://mehdiali-a32e9.firebaseapp.com)
+This Project is temporarily being hosted on (https://mehdiali-a32e9.firebaseapp.com)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.